Jackie Kelly

-Jacqueline Marie Kelly (born 18 February 1964) is a former Australian politician who served as a Liberal member of the Australian House of Representatives from March 1996 until November 2007, representing the Division of Lindsay, New South Wales.
+Jacqueline Marie Kelly (born 18 February 1964) is an Australian former politician who served as a Liberal member of the Australian House of Representatives from 1996 to 2007, representing the Division of Lindsay, New South Wales.
+She served as Minister for Sport and Tourism in the Howard government, overseeing the 2000 Sydney Olympics.

 Early career

-Kelly was born in Upper Hutt, New Zealand, and attended the Monte Sant' Angelo Mercy College, in North Sydney.
+Kelly was born in Upper Hutt, New Zealand, and was raised both in New Zealand and Australia.
+She attended the Monte Sant' Angelo Mercy College, in North Sydney.
 She obtained a law degree from the University of Queensland, where she also attained a 'full blue' for rowing, and later represented Australia in the sport.

 In 1987, she commenced work with the Corrective Services Department of Queensland and worked as a probation and parole officer.
 In May 1989, she was admitted to practice as a barrister of the Supreme Court of Queensland.
 From 1989 to 1996, she was a legal officer (Squadron Leader) with the Royal Australian Air Force (RAAF), and in June 1995, she was awarded the Helsham prize for her services to the RAAF Legal Department.